sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

 This example config has the following elements:

 - The **field** `_driver_name_raw` is a query that extracts a driver's name by searching below some matched text (`"position": "below"`).
 Its ID is the key for the extracted data.
 For more information, see [Field query object](doc:field-query-object).
-- An **anchor** is matched text that helps narrow down a location in the PDF from which to extract data.
+- An **anchor** is matched text that helps narrow down a location in the document from which to extract data.
 In the `"_driver_name_raw"` field, Sensible matches a string (`"name of driver"`).
 For information about more complex anchors, see [Anchor object](doc:anchor).
 - A **method** defines how to expand out from the anchor and extract data.
 In this example field, the Label method tells Sensible to extract data that's below and close to the anchor.
 For more information about methods, see [Methods](doc:methods).
-- The **preprocessor**, `pageRange`, cuts out irrelevant pages of the PDF.
-For more information about using preprocessors to clean up PDFs before extracting data, see [Preprocessors](doc:preprocessors).
+- The **preprocessor**, `pageRange`, cuts out irrelevant pages of the document.
+For more information about using preprocessors to clean up documents before extracting data, see [Preprocessors](doc:preprocessors).
-- The **fingerprint** tells Sensible to preferentially run this config if the PDF contains the terms "anyco" or "quoted coverage changes."
+- The **fingerprint** tells Sensible to preferentially run this config if the document contains the terms "anyco" or "quoted coverage changes."
 For more information about using fingerprints to improve performance, and other configuration settings, see [Configuration Settings](doc:configuration-settings).
 - The **computed field** `"driver_name_last"` extracts the last name from the raw output of the `_driver_name_raw` field.
 For more information about transforming field output, see [Computed field methods](doc:computed-field-methods).
 You can also capture the full name as typed output.
 See [types](doc:types).